 5:30 p.m. — While getting ready for work, I notice the laundry is actually done and I can hear the dishwasher running.
 My husband did his chores!
 I find myself smiling, relieved not to have another argument.

 9 a.m. — Head out to walk the dog.
-I usually would bring a hot cup of coffee with me for the walk, but this pregnancy has turned my stomach against coffee.
-I hope this is something that doesn’t last — I miss the morning ritual of coffee.
+I usually would bring a hot cup of coffee with me for the walk, but this pregnancy has turned by stomach against coffee.
+I hope this is something that doesn’t last—I miss the morning ritual of coffee.

 11 a.m. — Dentist appointment.
-I usually don’t mind going to the dentist and even look forward to the feeling of really clean teeth afterward.
+I usually don’t mind going to the dentist and even look forward to feeling of really clean teeth afterwards.
 But I’m dreading it today.
-My gums bleed at any touch — another pregnancy symptom no one talks about.
+My gums bleed at any touch—another pregnancy symptom no one talks about.

 12 p.m. — Yup, I was right.
 The dentist was a bloody mess.

 2 p.m. — I meet up with a friend who’s home on maternity leave to walk dogs.
-She pulls her 6-week-old out of the car seat to tuck into her front carrier, and I am immediately teary — what is wrong with me!
+She pulls her six-week-old out of the car seat to tuck into her front carrier and I am immediately teary—what is wrong with me!
 These hormones are so intense.
 I cannot wait to have my own baby to snuggle.
-I relay these feeling to my friend and she laughs, saying to enjoy the quiet while you can and then invites me over to snuggle any time.
+I relay these feeling to my friend and she laughs saying enjoy the quiet while you can and then invites me over to snuggle anytime.

 5:30 a.m. — I wake up feeling pretty good.
 The heartburn medication I’ve been on for a week now is really working, and I slept with only two pillows under my head last night!
 I head to the shower before getting ready for work.

 12:30 p.m. — No lunch break again.
 Something’s in the air and we’re swamped again.
-I stuff a protein bar into my mouth, feeling thankful my mom sent me a few boxes of my favorite bars the other day after hearing me complain about being starving at work all the time.
-I need to remember to thank her again, but I’ll probably forget: I have “placenta” brain as my co-workers call it — the forgetfulness of pregnancy.
+I stuff a protein bar into my mouth, feeling thankful my mom sent me a few boxes of my favorites bars the other day after hearing me complain about being starving at work all the time.
+I need to remember to thank her again, but I’ll probably forget: I have “placenta” brain as my co-workers call it- the forgetfulness of pregnancy.

 7:45 p.m. — Yup, I forgot to thank her for the protein bars.

-9 a.m. — I’m making plans to go the Women’s March in Montpelier, Vermont.
+9 a.m. — I’m making plans to go the women’s march in Montpelier, VT.
 Texting a few friends to carpool the hour north drive.
 I’m so excited!
-Although I have been feeling very emotional about bringing a child into this world after the election in November — listening to the news is another easy trigger for my pregnancy tears.
+Although I have been feeling very emotional about bringing a child into this world after the election in November—listening to the news is another easy trigger for my pregnancy tears.
 I think the march will give me some hope and the sense of community I need right now.

 4 p.m. — I shower and think about shaving.
 Do I want to try sex again after Sunday’s debacle?
 Do I have the energy?
 I really wish I was one of those pregnant women who got hornier, but alas, that is so not me.
 I get out of the shower and put on my pajamas.
 In the middle of the afternoon.
 I know.